hckrtst/notesnsnippets/readme.md

 * There are the following necessary and sufficient conditions for a deadlock

-1. mutual exclusion
+1. mutual exclusion - resource cannot be shared.
-2. circular wait
+2. circular wait - cycle in [resource allocation graph](https://csresources.github.io/SystemProgrammingWiki/SystemProgramming/Deadlock,-Part-1:-Resource-Allocation-Graph/).
-3. hold and wait
+3. hold and wait - a process acquires incomplete set of resources and then waits to get the rest.
-4. no pre-emption
+4. no pre-emption - once a process acquires a resource it will not voluntarily give it up and the OS will not take it away after some timeout.

 * These are called Coffman conditions